KostadinPlachkov/OOP/README.md

 * Generics
 * Iterators and Comparators
 * Enums and Attributes
 * Objects Communication and Events
+* Reflection